 *Tempura shrimp: Mix tempura flour with egg yolk and cold water.
 Dip shrimp in batter (leave tails on), let excess drip off, and carefully fry in oil.

-Used For: filleting smaller fish, cutting sushi rolls, and chopping vegetables.
+Gyuto Knife: Aka a chef’s knife.
+Used for filleting smaller fish, cutting sushi rolls, and chopping vegetables.

-Used for: slicing fish (cuts the most consistent portions) and peeling cucumbers, radishes, and daikon.
+Yanagi Knife: Used for slicing fish (it cuts the most consistent portions) and peeling cucumbers, radishes, and daikon.

 Deba Knife: Used for mongering whole (larger) fish.

 Editor’s note: This article is part of The Manual’s larger Journey to Japan travel guide.
 Over the course of a month, our writers had the pleasure of experiencing Japan in all its forms, from high-rise bars in Tokyo to traditional tea ceremonies in Kyoto.
 We hope this series will not only inform but inspire you to take your own trip to the Land of the Rising Sun.

 Article originally published by Cator Sparks on May 27, 2017.
 Last updated by Sam Slaughter on August 9, 2018.